Top 5 Excuses Guys Make

 No. 4: “I’m already working with a personal trainer.”

-Yeah, I can really tell.
+Yeah, I can tell.
 Really getting your money’s worth there, aren’t you?
 And you’re paying this guy or girl how much to count your reps and hold a clipboard?
-Did I mention the fourth F that comes after Fitness, Fellowship, and Faith?
-It’s called: Free.
+Did I mention the Fourth F that comes after Fitness, Fellowship, and Faith?
+It’s called: FREE.

 No. 5: “This sounds like some sort of cult.”

-Back when our father’s fathers ran the world, a bunch of men gathering at odd hours to engage in common effort for the common good and with an eye toward the larger improvement of the world around them and the raising up of men to be leaders was simply plain vanilla, old-fashioned civic engagement, and it was what grown-ass men did (as opposed to forming My Little Pony collector clubs or going to Co-Ed Book Club night).
-If society has moved so far toward atomization and self-absorption that free assembly and group pride qualifies as cultish behavior, then so be it — but we will be the ones, in the words of the late William Buckley, standing “athwart history, yelling stop.”
+Back when our father’s fathers ran the world, a bunch of men gathering at odd hours to engage in common effort for the common good and with an eye toward the larger improvement of the world around them and the raising up of men to be leaders was simply plain vanilla, old-fashioned civic engagement, and it was what grown men did.
+If society has moved so far toward atomization and self-absorption that free assembly and group pride qualifies as cultish behavior, then so be it, but we will be the ones, in the words of the late William Buckley, standing “athwart history, yelling stop.”